workshopper/stream-adventure/problems/meet_pipe/problem.md

 A stream is an abstract interface for working with streaming data in Node.js.

-That means you can consume data as it is loaded or produced, chunk by chunk (or piece by piece), instead of getting it all in memory in one go.
+That means you can consume data as it is loaded or produced, chunk by chunk (or piece by piece), instead of getting it all into memory in one go.

 Streams can be readable, writable, or both.